 Then there is the possibility that those internal mechanism and weapons could affect the aircraft’s weight, and its performance.

-Despite of the shortcomings, the prospect of a loitering weapons platform operating at lower cost would have been attractive.
-As Tyler Rogoway, the writer of Foxtrot Alpha quoted that, “In retrospect it would seem that choosing not to develop the CMCA was a poor move.”
+Despite of the shortcomings, the prospect of a loitering weapons platform operating at a lower cost would have been attractive.
+As Tyler Rogoway, the writer of Foxtrot Alpha said, “In retrospect, it would seem that choosing not to develop the CMCA was a poor move.”

 He also mentioned how such aircraft carrying GPS-guided munitions could have been very effective in Afghanistan and Iraq.

 But seeing its benefits, why the heck was it abandoned in the first place?

 Again, it was conceived during the Carter Administration, when the Soviet was still alive and threatening.
 Aside from the converted jumbo jet, the early version of the B-1 was also being considered.
 Proponents stressed that cruise missile jets like the 747 CMCA could perform as the B-1 at a lower cost.

 But U.S. cruise missiles were not expected to achieve high probabilities of destroying heavily defended targets.
 And then there is the threat of Soviet long-range interceptors.
 This is where the B-1 beats the 747 CMCA.
 In terms of survivability and destroying hard targets, the Lancer was preferred.